Earthaven’s School of Integrated Living (SOIL) offers in-person and virtual tours of Earthaven. Book a tour today!

 If you can’t visit in person, experience Earthaven through a live, online, two-hour presentation followed by Q&A. The tour examines the concept of sustainability at Earthaven through social, ecological, and economic lenses.
 More information and registration.

 Our School of Integrated Living (SOIL) also offers customized in-person and virtual tours.
 With a customized tour, you can schedule a tour on your schedule, tailored to your interests.
 More information and registration for customized in-person tours.

 Also, check our calendar for classes, events, and other tours.

-Please do not arrive at Earthaven without having made confirmed arrangements in advance.
-To foster safety for all, Earthaven requests the following of in-person visitors:
+Please do not arrive at Earthaven without having made confirmed arrangements for a tour in advance.
+You will be asked to leave.

 Most camping is in tent sites, with cars parked in a nearby parking lot.
 Two sites are available for vans, small RVs (30 ft maximum), and car camping.
 There are no water or electric hookups at these sites.

-You must have an in-person tour of Earthaven in 2021 or 2022 to be eligible to camp.
+Unless you are participating in a program that includes camping, you must have an in-person tour of Earthaven in 2022 or 2023 to be eligible to camp.
 The campground is open to the public by reservation only.
 More information and camping registration.